 People will always find elements that they can relate to in my work and every day they can find something new in the painting.
 The paintings are a story that I am telling but a story that lets you fill in the blanks.
 Everyone will see something different and that is okay.
 There is no right or wrong, just each individual’s interpretation.

 My favourite painting is always the most recent one I’ve completed.
 It is the closest to my heart at that moment.
 They may not all be masterpieces, but the love is there all the same in that moment in time.

 I paint full-time in my studios in West Sussex and Abruzzo, Italy.
 I also teach on a one-to-one basis and run occasional painting weeks in Italy.

-I am an elected Member of the Society of Women Artists and the United Society of Artists.and I exhibit in galleries in London and the south.
+I am an elected Member of the Society of Women Artists and the Association of Sussex Artists and I exhibit in galleries in London and the south.